kumi-health/cloudant-follow/README.md

 [![Build Status](https://travis-ci.org/cloudant-labs/follow.svg?branch=master)](https://travis-ci.org/cloudant-labs/follow)

+---

+This is a fork of the Iris Couch [follow](https://github.com/iriscouch/follow) project.

+This fork is maintained by IBM Cloudant in order to provided fixes for the [nodejs-cloudant](https://github.com/cloudant/nodejs-cloudant) library.

+---

-Follow (upper-case *F*) comes from an internal Iris Couch project used in production for over a year.
+Follow (upper-case F) comes from an internal Iris Couch project used in production for over a year.
 It works in the browser (beta) and is available as an NPM module.

-    $ npm install follow
+    $ npm install cloudant-follow

 ## Example